ISISComputingGroup/ibex_developers_manual/Beckhoff-testing.md

 For reference, here is a working setup and its features: </summary>

 ![windows features](https://user-images.githubusercontent.com/14823767/149163247-309eb8de-41d4-4a06-b9ff-9009865ab340.png)

+To revert this run: `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All` in an elevated Powershell window.
 </details>

 Beckhoff code can be run as a simulated system on a developer machine by doing the following: